HURRY TO GET GREAT SAVINGS!

 2. Give them liquids (check out this blog for signs of dehydration and tips for rehydration)

-3. Apply cool towels on the back of their neck and forehead
+3. Apply cool towels on the back of their neck and forehead.
+You can use an ice pack or cold washcloth or towel.

 4. Monitor the symptoms closely.
 If hydration and the cooler environment do not help their symptoms, they will not drink anything, or they are not alert at their baseline, seek medical attention.